mazimez/laravel-gigapay/README.md

 ```dosini
 APP_URL="https://youwebsite.url"
 ```
-2. `Event Discovery`: in order for your Listeners to directly discover the Events from larave-gigapay. you need to enable the Auto discovery. you can do that by going to you project's `EventServiceProvider` and change the method `shouldDiscoverEvents` to return `true`.
+2. `Event Discovery` : in order for your Listeners to directly discover the Events from larave-gigapay. you need to enable the Auto discovery.
+- you can do that by going to your project's `EventServiceProvider` and change the method `shouldDiscoverEvents` to return `true`.
 ```php
 /**
 * Determine if events and listeners should be automatically discovered.